 Cache hits, misses, fill, and egress

 When the cache receives the content, the GFE forwards the content to the user.
 If the content is cacheable, the cache can store it for future requests.
-The cache might decline to store new content if inserting it into cache would require evicting content that is more popular or if the cache has insufficient information about the popularity of the new content.
+The cache might decline to store new content if inserting the new content would require evicting other content that is more popular or if the cache has insufficient information about the popularity of the new content.
 For example, a cache might decline to insert large content on its first access.

 When your users request content that is already stored in a cache, the GFE looks up the content by its cache key and responds directly to the user, shortening the round trip time and saving the origin server from having to process the request.